-Colin Turkington first raced in the BTCC back in 2002 after winning the Ford Credit Fiesta Zetec Championship.
-For his first three seasons, the Northern Irishman competed for West Surrey Racing in an MG ZS.
-A single campaign with VX Racing followed in 2005 before Turkington returned to WSR in 2006.
+Colin Turkington first raced in the BTCC in 2002 after winning the Ford Credit Fiesta Zetec Championship.
+For his initial three seasons, the Northern Irishman competed for West Surrey Racing in an MG ZS.
+A single campaign with VX Racing followed in 2005, before Turkington returned to WSR in 2006.
 Turkington’s potential was realised in 2009, as he piloted his BMW to six victories and the overall Drivers’ crown.

-Turkington remains the only Ulsterman ever to win the BTCC.
-From 2010-12 he contested a number of World Touring Car and Scandinavian Touring Car events before making a highly anticipated return to home turf in 2013.
-Behind the wheel of a brand-new BMW 1 Series, Turkington claimed his second title in 2014.
+His success made Turkington the only Ulsterman ever to win the BTCC.
+From 2010-12, he contested World Touring Car and Scandinavian Touring Car events before making a return to home turf in 2013.
+Behind the wheel of a brand new WSR BMW 1 Series, Turkington claimed his second title in 2014.
 The following year, he joined Team BMR, notching four victories en route to fourth in the standings and the fifth Independents’ Trophy of his career.

 |Brands Hatch Indy||Qualifying||3rd|

 2018 BTCC Drivers’ Champion